-How Akira Beauty Offers Discounts On Your Favorite Luxury Beauty Brands
+How Akira Beauty Offers Deep Discounts On La Mer, Oribe, & Other Super Luxe Brands

 Want to avoid paying full price for your favorite beauty products?
 It’s easier than whatever sneaky technique you’re currently using — whether that’s signing up for a brand’s mailing list with multiple email addresses (usually a guaranteed 10 percent off), holding out until a holiday weekend for a sale, or stocking up on a years’ worth of makeup every Black Friday.
 Akira Beauty, a just-launched digital luxury retailer, offers deep discounts on fancy products — like, 10 to 40 percent off kind of deep — all day, every day.
 No discount codes or nefarious methods necessary.